alicolville/Weight-Tracker/readme.txt

 * Improvement: Expanded error messages where required to be more descriptive.
 * Improvement: Improved some error handling messages.
 * Improvement: Targets can now be cleared by submitting the form with no weight specified.
+* Improvement: User entry tables: MySQL queries and data processing are now cached.
+* Improvement: User entry tables: Option to exclude meta field data when viewing all user entries (big speed improvement)
+* Improvement: User entry tables: Usernames now open the user's record in a new tab.
 * Bug fix: "Who can view and modify user data?" has been fixed so user's with the specified minimum role can now access admin data pages.
 * Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.